lncRNAAddict/PySmooth/README.md

 `python run_smooth.py -i <path to the genotype file>/my_genotype_file.csv`

-The code above will analyze for each chromosome detected and generate all output files with prefix `test` in the folder `<path to the genotype file>`
+The code above will analyze  each chromosome detected and generate all output files with prefix `test` in the folder `<path to the genotype file>`

-`python run_smooth.py -i <path to the genotype file>/my_genotype_file.csv -o <path to output folder>/my_output -c chr1,chr2,chr3 -l 0.80 -u 0.98 -g 0.02`
+`python run_smooth.py -i <path to the genotype file>/my_genotype_file.csv -o <path to output folder>/my_output -c chr1 -l 0.80 -u 0.98 -g 0.02`

-The code above will analyze for chromosomes `chr1, chr2, and chr3`and generate all output files with prefix `my_output` in the folder `<path to output folder>`.
+The code above will analyze for chromosome `chr1`and generate all output files with prefix `my_output` in the folder `<path to output folder>`.

 ### Outputs